Home » Indian Polity » Criminalization of Politics

 A person who has served a sentence of more than two years in prison is also ineligible to run for office until six years have passed since their release, according to Section 8 of the Indian Representative of People Act.
 However, this clause is ineffective in real life because of the ongoing criminalization of politics in India.

-Criminalization of Politics Causes
+Causes of Criminalization of Politics

-Criminalization of Politics Effects
+Effects of Criminalization of Politics

-Criminalization of Politics Consequences
+Consequences of Criminalization of Politics

 The quality of India’s democracy is negatively impacted by the presence of people with criminal histories in the country’s politics and legal system.
 Due to extensive ties to the illegal underworld, huge sums of illegal money are funnelled into the political process.